adel-elmala/render-engine/docs/README.md

 # Render Engine Design
 CPU based render engine - No GPU API hassule is being used.

+> NOTE : This Readme might not be updated to include changes in the code base yet.

 Design is still in progress.

 # PipeLine
 ![Graphics Pipeline](imgs/gppln.png "Graphics Pipeline")